José Gómez Mustelier

 José Gómez Mustelier a.k.a.
-Jovani Gomez (born January 28, 1959, in Colombia, Cuba) is a retired Cuban boxer, who won the middleweight gold medal at the 1980 Summer Olympics.
+Jovani Gomez (born January 28, 1959, in Colombia, Cuba) is a Cuban retired boxer, who won the middleweight gold medal at the 1980 Summer Olympics.
 In the final he defeated Viktor Savchenko of the USSR on points (4–1).
 Two years earlier he captured the world title at the second World Championships in Belgrade, followed by the gold medal at the 1979 Pan American Games.